DHS Emergency Protocols in Place After a Bomb Exploded at a Texas FedEx Facility

 Last night, a fifth bomb exploded just northeast of San Antonio, Texas.
 The package was reportedly bound for Austin.
 One person was injured and treated at the scene.

-According to AlertsUSA, this most recent event has triggered the implementation of Department of Homeland Security emergency protocols across the postal and shipping sectors.
+According to AlertsUSA, this most recent event has triggered the implementation of the Department of Homeland Security emergency protocols across the postal and shipping sectors.

 The Postal and Shipping Sector is one of 18 critical infrastructure sectors established under the authority of Homeland Security Presidential Directive 7 (HSPD-7).Several government departments and agencies have formed the Postal and Shipping Government Coordinating Council (GCC) which works closely with sector stakeholders to enable assessment of national, cross-sector critical infrastructure protection and resilience programs.